publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schVIII/m__us_usc_t21_s382.md

              in accordance with the requirements and conditions for use in—

-                (i) the country in which the drug or device received valid marketing authorization under subsection (b) of this section; and
+                (i) the country in which the drug or device received valid marketing authorization under subsection (b); and

                 (ii) the country to which the drug or device would be exported; and